flavienbwk/linux-domain-blocker/README.md

 5. Update Blocked Domains

-   - Edit `/etc/linux-domain-blocker/domains.list` to add or remove domains.
+   - Now on, edit `/etc/linux-domain-blocker/domains.list` to add or remove domains.
    - The script will automatically update the blocklist every 5 minutes, or you can run:

    ```bash